nasa/cumulus-orca/website/docs/developer/testing/unit-tests.md

 ---

 ### Running Unit Tests and Coverage Checks
-Run the tests:
-1. Navigate to the task's base folder in command prompt.
+1. Navigate to the task's base folder.
 1. Activate the virtual environment.
 1. Run
     ```commandline